Exploring Lebanon With My Beiruti Beauties

 We made our way out of the Souk climbing steadily up winding, stone staircases through the old city.
 We passed children playing in the street and old men lazily smoking hookahs.
 All of them seemed quite bemused yet pleased to see a foreigner wandering their ancient streets.
 It also seemed that Dany knew absolutely everybody we passed and he stopped to shake hands and introduce me to somebody new at every turn.
 As we climbed towards the ancient crusader castle that towers above the old city, we passed army checkpoints with uniformed soldiers manning machine guns perched behind sandbags and children playing marbles in the streets.
 The soldiers enquired where I was from and then offered a warm “Welcome!” before returning to their watch.
 The view from the ramparts over the cities’ slums was absolutely epic even if I did get a bit of vertigo from looking down at the sheet drop.
 As I stood taking it all in, the afternoon call to prayer began.
 The sound from the minarets soon rose into a cacophony as more and more mosques across the city chimed in.
 It sent goose-bumps all over my body; an utterly perfect moment.

-After the castle we headed back into the old city where Dany showed me a traditional soap shop, the oldest Turkish bath in Triopli and we sampled fruits and juice from local vendors who lined the streets.
+After the castle, we headed back into the old city where Dany showed me a traditional soap shop, the oldest Turkish bath in Tripoli and we sampled fruits and juice from local vendors who lined the streets.

 Before we could actually eat the lunch though, we had another stop to make and Dany took me to the Rachid Karame Fairground, a post-modern conceptual park designed by the famous Brazilian architect Oscar Niemeyer.
-The complex was however, never quite finished as Niemeyer had to abandon his work when the civil war broke out.
-The centre piece of the complex is a modern dome structure cleverly designed as an infinite echo chamber.
+The complex was, however, never quite finished as Niemeyer had to abandon his work when the civil war broke out.
+The centrepiece of the complex is a modern dome structure cleverly designed as an infinite echo chamber.
 We entered inside and played with the echoes creating symphonies out of hand claps.
-Afterwards, we ran up the spherical surface of building (a marvel of its design) and sat on the peak of its dome eating falafel enjoying an epic view of the city.
+Afterward, we ran up the spherical surface of the building (a marvel of its design) and sat on the peak of its dome eating falafel enjoying an epic view of the city.

 Tragically, the whole complex, the unfinished masterpiece, is tragically falling into disrepair owing to either plain inertia or active corruption by the local government.